How is MIPS Score Calculated?

 a.
 Determine the maximum points.
 If you are reporting a Specialty Measure Set that has less than 6 measures, your max points would be less than 60 (no. of measures x 10).
 Whenever any of the three Administrative Claims Measures are applicable to your group, your max points will go up by 10 points per applicable measure.
 For all other providers, the maximum number of points will be 60 (based on 6 measures).

 b.
 Calculate Achievement Points: Eligible clinicians can earn a maximum of 10 points for each of the six measures.
 The collection type and corresponding benchmark determine each measure's points earned.
 For certain measures that are topped out for the second consecutive year, the maximum points have been capped at 7 points.
-These measures will not earn 10 points, even after meeting all performance criteria.
+Even with a 100% performance rate and meeting all other performance criteria, these measures will not earn 10 points.

 c.
-CAHPS for MIPS Achievement Points: Groups and Virtual Groups can report CAHPs for the MIPS survey as one quality measure towards the required 6 measures.
-The survey comprises 10 Summary Survey Measures (SSMs) where each SSM has its own benchmark.
+CAHPS for MIPS Achievement Points: Groups can report CAHPs for the MIPS survey as one quality measure towards the 6 required measures.
+The survey comprises 10 Summary Survey Measures (SSMs), where each SSM has its benchmark.
 The average of these SSMs will determine the performance rate for the CAHPS for MIPS.
 In addition to the achievement points,

 Improvement Percent Score = (increase in quality performance category achievement percent score from prior performance period to current performance period / prior performance period quality performance category achievement percent score) x 10